ngorchakova/jvmwarstories/_posts/2017-12-14-avro_schemas_backward_compatibility.md

 }
 {% endhighlight %}

-next version of schema with one more required field `required2`
+next version of the schema with one more required field `required2`

 {% highlight json %}
 {